[Webinar] Docs-as-code without the complexity.→ Save your seat

 RDS is AWS's hosted relational database service.
 Just a couple of clicks and you've got yourself a ready to rumble hosted database system.

-You can choose from MySQL/MariaDB, PostgreSQL, Oracle, SQL Server or Aurora.
-Aurora is AWS's own flavor of MySQL/PostgreSQL that promises lower costs and greater scalability.
+Options include MySQL/MariaDB, PostgreSQL, Oracle, SQL Server, or Aurora.
+Aurora is AWS's own flavor of MySQL/PostgreSQL and promises lower costs and greater scalability.

 Even though we experienced lots of marketing for the newer database systems in the last couple of years, relational databases haven't fallen out of favor.